KidPudel/Iggy-s-Vault/gamedev/unity/Common Patterns Cookbook in Unity.md

 ### The Problem

-You need exactly one instance of something (GameManager, AudioManager) accessible from anywhere.
+You need exactly *one instance (meaning with own state)* of something (GameManager, AudioManager) accessible from anywhere.
 Without this pattern, you'd have to pass references through every object or use `FindObjectOfType` repeatedly (slow).

 ### When to Use